Skip to content

 Step 3: Choose which devices PELS controls

-CheckboxWhat it means
+ControlWhat it means

 ManagedPELS includes the device in its planning.
 Unmanaged devices are treated as background load.

-PRICEPELS adjusts this device's temperature targets based on electricity prices (only relevant for temperature devices).
+PricePELS adjusts this device's temperature targets based on electricity prices (only relevant for temperature devices).

 Good first candidates are water heaters, floor heating, panel heaters, and ventilation — devices that use a lot of power but can tolerate being turned down for a while.